Welcome to the Blogger Series (new posts in this series will be uploaded every Thursday).

 I used to have a tag cloud but no one ever clicked it so I removed it.
 It was taking up space I could use for something else.

 If you’re not sure what to add, look over your favourite blogs and see what other people are including in theirs.
 How does it look?
-Do you want something similiar?
+Do you want something similar?
 Try a few Widgets out and remove what doesn’t work or doesn’t look right.

 What’s the difference between a Page and a Post?